mmerabet42/GameEngine_v4/README.md

 Unfortunately, the project isn't done, and has been developed in a Windows OS on the Visual Studio IDE, so it may not compile on other OS's.

 But a new and better version is on its way with a deeper documentation.
+Which is [Dyne](https://github.com/mmerabet42/Dyne)